Kong/workshop-kong-api-ai-gateway/content/_index.md

 * Sample Application and addressing the use cases (60 minutes)
 <!-- * Observability (20 minutes) -->
 * Next Steps and Cleanup (5 min)

-:::alert{header="Important" type="warning"}

-Running this workshop in your own AWS account will incur ~ $1 per hour charges.
-Please ensure to cleanup, once you fulfill your learning objectives.